Olga Shapir: Legacy

 Together with Ekaterina Letkova, Valentina Dmitryeva, and Anastasiya Vervitskaya, Shapir was at the forefront of feminist thought.
 Shapir's literary and theoretical works reached a diverse audience of citizens and Russian feminists alike.
 During her long career, she was published in renowned journals and magazines, and used her platform to speak about the female experience.
 She differentiated herself from other Russian writers by challenging stereotypes and displaying high-achieving women in her work.
 Shapir's contribution to the Suffrage Department of the Russian Women's Philanthropic Society played an essential role in crafting legislature adopted by the State Duma that directly awarded females their inheritance separate from their husband.

-Shapir passed away on July 13, 1916 of illness in St. Petersburg and is buried in the Literatorskie Mostki of Volkovskiy Orthodox Cemetery.
+Shapir died on July 13, 1916, of illness in Saint Petersburg and is buried in the Literatorskie Mostki of Volkovskiy Orthodox Cemetery.

+Her work remains relevant today.
+In 2020, artist Pipilotti Rist dedicated an installation, Peeping Freedom, to Shapir, showcasing red window shutters behind which a video is projected.